realnaspter/woocommerce-theteller-payment-gateway/README.md

 = Automatic Installation =
 •	Login to your WordPress Admin area
 •	Go to “Plugins > Add New” from the left hand menu
-•	In the search box type “woocommerce theteller payment gateway”
+•	In the search box type “theteller woocommerce payment gateway”
-•	From the search result you will see “WooCommerce PaySwitch Theteller Payment Gateway” click on “Install Now” to install the plugin
+•	From the search result you will see “PaySwitch Theteller WooCommerce Payment Gateway” click on “Install Now” to install the plugin
 •	A popup window will ask you to confirm your wish to install the Plugin.